hassankhanzae/NPC-Segmentation/README.md

 1. Pytorch Implementation pytorch 11.9
 2. Cuda 12.3
 3. Jupyter Notebook 7.3

-Proposed model can be can be trained
+Proposed model can be can be trained using main.ipynb jupyter notebook file.
+The predictive GTV mask folder contains the extrated slices segmentation results.